aipescience/queryparser/docs/development.md

 is done easily with the helper script `generate.py` that can be found in the root directory of the project.

+#### Adding new PostgreSQL function

+To add a new PostgreSQL function first edit the `PostgreSQLLexer.g4` file and register the name of the new function.
+After the name has been added to the list of known variables and can be recognized by the lexer, the function can be added to the list under `custom_function` in the file `PostgreSQLParser.g4`.

 ## Processor and translator development

 Currently, queryparser package consists of two processors (MySQL and PostgreSQL),